 What is the archival life of a photo print?

-All of our papers have been tested for archivalness and are predicted to last 85-100 years.
+All of the papers listed have been tested for archivalness and are predicted to last 85-100 years.

 What type of canvas do you use?